 Cancun is divided into two distinct areas: "Ciudad Cancun" which is also referred to in English as "downtown Cancun" and "Isla Cancun," or "Cancun Island."
 Downtown Cancun is a somewhat typical Mexican town on the mainland, where the majority of Cancun residents, most of whom work in the tourism industry, make their home.
 There are economical hotels, markets, and restaurants in this area, but it is very different from Cancun Island, the main tourist area, known more commonly as the "Zona Hotelera" or hotel zone.

-The Cancun hotel zone is located on a 15 mile-long sandbar in the shape of the number 7, just off the mainland and connected by causeways on either end.
-Just one road, Kukulkan Boulevard, runs the length of the hotel zone.
-Tourist infrastructure such as restaurants, upscale shopping and nightlife is concentrated in this area.
+This Cancun hotel zone is located on a 15-mile-long sandbar in the shape of the number seven just off the mainland and connected by causeways on either end.
+Only one road, Kukulkan Boulevard, runs the length of the hotel zone.
+Tourist infrastructure such as restaurants, upscale shopping, and nightlife is concentrated in this area.
 The body of water between the hotel zone and the mainland is called the Nichupte Lagoon.

 What to Do